d4n3sh/thedaneshproject/content/posts/2010-05-11-malaysian-proxy-servers.md

   - 889987528

 ---
-If you&#8217;re experiencing slow internet browsing, a proxy server might help speed things up.
-Here&#8217;s a list of proxy servers based in Malaysia that could improve your internet experience.
+If you're experiencing slow internet browsing, a proxy server might help speed things up.
+Here's a list of proxy servers based in Malaysia that could improve your internet experience.

 For better security always choose an anonymous proxy server.